Cathedral of Christ The King, Johannesburg: Recent history

 In September 1995 Pope John Paul II visited the cathedral as part of his visit to South Africa.

 A memorial service for the late Pope John Paul II was held at the Cathedral of Christ the King on Wednesday 6 April 2005.
-The sermon was delivered by Buti Thlagale, bishop of the Johannesburg Diocese, who hailed the Pope for his recognition of African cultures.
+The sermon was delivered by Buti Tlhagale, bishop of the Johannesburg Diocese, who hailed the Pope for his recognition of African cultures.

 On 17 March 2009, the funeral of Father Lionel Sham took place at the Cathedral of Christ the King.
 Tragically murdered by two of his own congregation, the cathedral was full of family and friends celebrating the life of the much-loved priest.

 About 4,500 people attended the service celebrated by Buti Tlhagale, archbishop of Johannesburg in thanksgiving for the new diocesan chancery building which was blessed the same day, in September 2012.
 The administrative centre for the archdiocese, the chancery was built at a cost of R30 million.
 Every parish in the diocese helped raise the funds needed for the project.